PhysioLabXR/PhysioLabXRDocs/source/index.rst

 4. To add a second filter, select *ButterworthLowpassFilter*, click on *Add*, and set the *Cutoff* frequency to be 60 Hz.
 5. To activate the filters, click on the checkbox before the filters.

-The bubble before the filter will turn green, meaning the filter is currently active.
+The bubble before the filter will turn :green:`green`, meaning the filter is currently active.
 You will now able to zoom in to see see the ERPs in the filtered EEG signals.

 .. raw:: html